Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles.md

 3. Enter a team name and description.
 Both fields are required.
 4. Click **Save**.

-By default, your new team no roles.
+By default, your new team has no roles applied.
 Customize the roles through the team's configuration page.

 ### Edit roles for a team